RyanTheAllmighty/Allmighty-Twitch-Toolbox/README.md

 ### Coding standards & styling guidelines
 Please see the STYLE.md file for coding standards and style guidelines.

-### Setting up a development environment
-To get started you need a couple pieces of software installed on your computer.
+### Requirements
+In order to run the application you'll need to install the following programs on your computer.
 The versions next to the package is the version we build against so you would be best to get that version or newer:

 - [NodeJS](https://nodejs.org/) (4.2.1)
 - [NW.js](http://nwjs.io/) (0.12.3)

+This project uses ES6 features, so a version of NodeJS is required to aupport the ES6 features we use.
+Using the listed NodeJS version listed above or newer is most likely the best move.
+We recommend using [NVM](https://github.com/creationix/nvm) to manage and use specific NodeJS versions on your system.

 To make sure you have those all installed correctly, open up a command line/terminal and run the following commands and make sure they all work with no errors: